<img height="1" width="1" src="https://www.facebook.com/tr?id=731265039186674&amp;ev=PageView &amp;noscript=1">

 Because activity waivers are legal documents, it’s of utmost importance that you work with a legal professional to understand waiver laws and develop the waiver language.

-When should organizations use activity waiver forms?
+When should organizations use activity waiver and release forms?

 There are many different types of legal waivers, some for very specific circumstances and others for broader uses.